What are the best box sets on Sky TV right now?

 If you ask me, this is prime box set watching season.
 It’s raining outside.
 We’re all broke.
 Also, approximately three quarters in the world are down with some virus or other.

 Luckily, it’s also the time of year when some of the best box sets on Sky become available.
 If you’re a Sky TV customer then you’ll know the brilliance that is Sky Box Sets.
 It’s a free archive of hundreds of box sets, available to stream for free, with the click of a button.

 I’ve also included a few of the best box sets on Sky TV in 2020, including On Demand and in Sky Store.

-So dive in to discover my favourite new shows and the best box sets on Sky TV for 2018.
+So dive in to discover my favourite new shows and the best box sets on Sky TV for 2020.
 Whatever mood you’re in, something here should suit!
 Just remember that box sets do tend to come and go at different points in the year so if you see a favourite, download it!

 Six Feet Under S1-6

 I remember when this show first aired in the UK.
 We were all a bit shocked and amazed at its dark humour and smart writing.
 Almost 20 years later, it still holds up, and makes for a brilliant watch.